reneshbedre/reneshbedre.github.io/_posts/2018-3-30-pca-expression.md

 - For example, when datasets contain 10 variables (10D), it is arduous to visualize them at the same time (you may have to do 45 pairwise comparisons to interpret dataset effectively).
 PCA transforms them into a new set of variables (PCs) with top PCs having the highest variation.
-PCs are ordered which means that the first few PCs (generally first 3 PCs) contribute most of the variance present in the the original high-dimensional dataset.
+PCs are ordered which means that the first few PCs (generally first 3 PCs but can be more) contribute most of the variance present in the the original high-dimensional dataset.
 These top first 2 or 3 PCs can be plotted easily and summarize and the features of all original 10 variables.

 ## <span style="color:#33a8ff">Perform PCA in Python</span>